osrsbox/osrsbox.github.io/_posts/2018-08-27-watercooler-new-item-id-search-tool.md

 ## Developing a RuneLite Plugin to Extract Item Metadata

 Is it just me, or does RuneLite seem to be the current answer for any OSRS problem?!
 After some serious reading and research about OSRS cache tools, I went full circle and ended up back with RuneLite.
 I had previously written a blog post about [using Runelite to extract NPC and item definitions]( {% post_url 2018-07-26-osrs-cache-research-extract-cache-definitions %}).
-This post culminated with a solution to extract the `ItemDefinitions` structure from the OSRS cache, but had no support for image extraction.
-Also, my build process was rediculously complex and the compiled code, `.jar` files, were messy to run.
+This post culminated with a solution to extract the `ItemDefinitions` structure from the OSRS cache but had no support for image extraction.
+Also, my build process was ridiculously complex and the compiled code, `.jar` files were messy to run.
 My ideal solution: _a RuneLite plugin to extract metadata about every OSRS item_!

 I always start a project (even an informal project) with a list of requirements for what the plugin needed to do!
-This lead to the following functionality requirements:
+This lead to the following functional requirements:

-- Extract metadata for every OSRS item available in game
+- Extract metadata for every OSRS item available in-game
 - Export item metadata to JSON format
-- Extarct icon images for every OSRS item available in game
+- Extract icon images for every OSRS item available in-game
 - Export item icon image to PNG format
-- A reliable and easily run solution to extract new game items after every weekly updates
+- A reliable and easily run solution to extract new game items after every weekly update

 ### Adding JSON Support for Plugins

 Before doing anything, I started looking for a JSON library that could be integrated easily into the RuneLite build process.
-I found lots of solutions that involved importing `.jar` files - which is fine, but not exactly scalable to different development evironments (read: different computers that I, or anyone else, wants to compile RuneLite on).
+I found lots of solutions that involved importing `.jar` files - which is fine, but not exactly scalable to different development environments (read: different computers that I, or anyone else, wants to compile RuneLite on).
 It seems like a Maven dependency was the best solution.

 I found a decent JSON library called _json-simple_.
 However, finding the best solution to use as a Maven import was difficult.
 There were license issues with one version I initially tried (so I was told in a blog post).
 Then I found a fork of the original project supported by Maven, named [JSON.simple](https://mvnrepository.com/artifact/com.googlecode.json-simple/json-simple).
 After finding the right library, the import was relatively easy.
 I simply added the dependency to the `pom.xml` file for the `runelite-client`.
 To be specific, this involved editing the following file: